amosbatto/native-dics/README.md

 These same dictionaries are also available in our Android app, SimiDic (https://github.com/KetanoLab/SimiDic), which can be downloaded at: https://play.google.com/store/apps/details?id=com.ketanolab.simidic

 See the instructions below to install these dictionaries in GoldenDict, StarDict and SimiDic.
+To download all these dictionaries at once, go to https://github.com/amosbatto/native-dics/archive/refs/heads/main.zip

 ---